Skip to content

 Brain-Computer Interfaces & AI

-The hottest intersection in neurotechnology today.
-I combine 16 years of BCI engineering with modern AI and machine learning to build systems that decode brain activity and translate it into real-world actions.
-My expertise covers the full pipeline: signal acquisition, preprocessing, feature extraction, real-time classification, and closed-loop feedback delivery.
+The leading intersection in neurotechnology today.
+Combining deep BCI engineering expertise with modern AI and machine learning to build systems that decode brain activity and translate it into real-world actions.
+The full pipeline: signal acquisition, preprocessing, feature extraction, real-time classification, and closed-loop feedback delivery.

 Clinical Neurotechnology & Digital Therapeutics